Digitalswede/ADS_2021/README.md

  I also helped other group members writing the paper by giving constructive feedback, always being mindful of other people's work and not criticizing.
 I ended up making quite a few corrections to the paper in most sections, an effort that I hope changed our paper for the better since I feel it's important to deliver a strong paper.

   It is difficult to give examples here, since writing the paper was a continuous process and quite hard to measure in terms of contribution.
+In my eyes, all group members pulled their weight in this department.

   Here is a link to our finished paper: https://drive.google.com/file/d/1tm8MRCr17ix6i32tT9nXcVKYS6k9HhKh/view?usp=sharing
 </details>